Willow Commerce Privacy Policy

 Do I need special software to issue POs?

 Not necessarily.
-Spreadsheets work for small teams, but platforms like Willow Commerce make it easier to automate.
+Spreadsheets work well for small teams, but platforms like Willow Commerce make it easier to automate processes.

 What happens if a PO doesn’t match the invoice?